Jason Pearcey: Playing career

 Pearcey started his professional career at Mansfield Town at the age of 18 (although being with the club since age 15).
 He left to join Grimsby Town with a £10,000 transfer fee and stayed for three and a half years before a Bosman ruling transfer to Brentford where Jason played for two and a half years.

 It was during the 2000–01 season that he sustained a bad leg injury which ended his professional career although he made three appearances for Conference National Forest Green Rovers.
 He has since then kept playing at non-league level making appearances at Southam United, his home town team Leamington and his last club the Southern League Premier side Rugby Town.

 Coaching career

 Jason is now specialises in goalkeeper coaching in Worcestershire and the West Midlands.
 He is qualified to Level 3 Outfield and Level 3 Goalkeeping status.
-He is currently working as first team Goalkeeping coach at Derby County, replacing Shay Given, and for soccer academy Just4Keepers.
+Pearcey in 2009, started working in Derby County's academy as a goalkeeping coach, he stayed in this role until November 2020 when he was promoted first team Goalkeeping coach at replacing Shay Given, with Wayne Rooney becoming Derby's manager.
+Pearcey would retain his role when Liam Rosenior took over as interim manager in June 2022, but would leave Derby on 27 September 2022, after Rosenior departed the club.
+Pearcey does coaching for soccer academy Just4Keepers.